 Whichever version you believe, there’s one thing we know is true - Teressa Bellissimo was the genius behind creating our beloved dish.
 And I believe that she deserves way more recognition than she gets.
 So, go ahead, spread the word, honor Mrs. Bellissimo’s culinary ingenuity.

-The idea to deep fry chicken wings and toss them in a combination of bright red vinegar-based hot sauce and butter took the country by storm, and though the internet is inconclusive, we can only assume that the rich, indulgent dip that shares its name followed shortly after - transforming the dish further away from fried wings and traditional dipping sauce of blue cheese dressing.
+The idea to deep fry chicken wings and toss them in a combination of bright red vinegar-based hot sauce and butter took the country by storm.
+And though the internet is inconclusive, we can only assume that the rich, indulgent dip that shares its name followed shortly after.
+Taking the dish further away from fried wings and a traditional dipping sauce of blue cheese dressing.

 Buffalo chicken dip is greater than the sum of its parts.
-Cooked chicken, bright red hot sauce, blue cheese and cream cheese come together to create a bold, tangy dip that, to quote the culinary wisdom of Guy Fieri, “I could eat off a flip-flop”.
+Cooked chicken, bright red hot sauce, blue cheese, and cream cheese come together to create a bold, tangy dip that, to quote the culinary wisdom of Guy Fieri, “I could eat off a flip-flop”.

 I was emphatically not wrong.
 From the first few rounds of testing these sliders, I had people demanding the recipe.
 The final touch - a little melted garlic butter drizzle on top before a quick toast in the oven - transformed these little sandwiches from simply being “buffalo dip on a roll” into these indulgent, regal, “Buffalo Chicken Dip Sliders” in all their glory.

 And so this recipe is my gift to all of the end-of-summer potlucks, all the game night gatherings, and all comfort food lovers out there that need a little flexibility and a lot of flavors.
 These simple showstoppers are scalable, portable, and easily shared - but most important of all, they’re just so, so, good.